 Integration was not very difficult.
 To carry it out, FlexLink used the skills of HBM: “Our contact chose the most suitable components for our case and provided us with on-the-job training (over several hours) which now allows us to operate independently,” concludes Samuel Hacquin.
 The HBM contact in question was Bernard Vindret, an expert in dynamic weighing.
 The technical choice - as always - was dictated by the needs of the application.
-Here there was a need to carry out high-speed dynamic weighing and the cell needed to be able to connect to the machine’s ProfiNet fieldbus.
-At the time of selection, there were no digital load cells with such an interface, but HBM had a solution.
+Here there was a need to carry out high-speed dynamic weighing and the load cell needed to be able to connect to the machine’s PROFINET fieldbus.
+At the time of selection, there was no digital load cell with such an interface, but HBM had a solution.
 “We have used a classical approach, with an analogue sensor combined with a digital conditioner,” states Bernard Vindret.
 “Or - more specifically - the PW18 (analogue) sensor combined with a ClipX BM40IE smart amplifier.”

 FlexLink selected HBM as a partner.
 HBM experts analyzed the requirements and needs for this project and provided a fitting solution.

 FlexLink (1,167 employees – 80,000 installations worldwide) specialises in industrial flow and conveyance solutions, as well as robotic solutions that integrate all associated services: engineering, performance check tools, maintenance, etc. The FlexLink group is a member of the Italian group Coesia (9,000 employees worldwide, operating in 35 countries and 86 production sites), a specialist and leader in the field of innovative automated systems, industrial processes, handling, conditioning, packaging and precision gearing, with all the associated services (weighing, analysis, printing, monitoring etc.).